kristoff-it/zine-devlog-examples/README.md

 # Zine Devlog Examples
 A few examples of how to setup a Devlog with Zine.

-Read the blog post: [Critical Social Infrastructure for the Zig Community](https://kristoff.it/blog/critical-social-infrastructure/)
+Read the blog post: [Critical Social Infrastructure for Zig Communities](https://kristoff.it/blog/critical-social-infrastructure/)

 ## The examples